 When applying to Arrupe:

 - Submit the online application.
-Be sure to start and submit your online application as your information cannot be saved to complete for a later time (your letter of recommendation and essay can be added after submitting the online application).
+Be sure to choose the "Arrupe" application type when prompted.
+Your letter of recommendation and essay can be added after submitting the online application.

 - Ask your high school to send us your official transcript.
 Transcripts must be sent electronically to Loyola University Chicago, not Arrupe College (we prefer electronic transcripts).
 They can also be mailed to: